Why is Friends of Family Farmers launching a membership program?

 The vast majority of FoFF resources have come from foundations.
 While we are grateful for this institutional support, we know our long-term health as an organization requires a much larger base of individuals and farms in Oregon who invest annually in the organization with a steady flow of donations.

-What does it mean to become a “farmer member” of Friends of Family Farmers?
+What does it mean to become a “ member” of Friends of Family Farmers?

-Farmer members own or manage a family farm and sign on to give at least $5/month (or give $60 or more annually).
+Farmer members own or manage a family farm or Eater members who support our food system sign on to give at least $5/month (or give $60 or more annually).

 Go here to see what we mean by “family” farm.